 - Think about light size, position and colour

-- Avoid big contrasts: use reflectors to fill shadows
+- Avoid big contrasts: lighten shadows with reflectors or extra lights

 - Set the exposure manually if you’re shooting in difficult light